oceanumeric/EnteRAG/README.md

 - traditional text search
 - 🧮 consine similarity search using embeddings (meaning books are recommended based on not just key words but semantic, user preferences, etc. which are all embedded as a vector)
 - I did not choose a vector database as elasticsearch provides vector storage and search capabilities.
 It is not as good as a vector database but it is good enough for this project.
 [Milvus](https://milvus.io/) is a good alternative if you want to use a vector database.
+- For the big firms with more resources, the perfect stack should be: Pytorch + ONNX for model development, FastAPI + Docker for deployment, and RAY + Grafana for lifecycle MLOps with `pickle`

 If you run this project locally after `git clone`, indexing and searching part only uses a small sample dataset as I want the interviewer (or anyone who is interested in using it) to run the code on their machine and see the results.
 It takes time to share a parquet file with 1.5M records and its embeddings.
 The online version is using the full dataset.